January Meaning and Symbolism

 January can be a tough time for some of us who are profoundly affected by the seasons of our planet.
 It has to do with ancient themes of both hibernation as well as emergence from deep withdrawal.

 The month of January was named after Janus for his ability to turn one face to reflect upon the past and a yet another face freshly pointed upon the future.
 This is so appropriate.
 January marks the new year for most of us humans.
 A new beginning.
-Every beginning prompts us to thoughtfully consider past events that have accumulated to this present moment.
-Each of our moments stack up, one upon the other only to meet our present day, and then these moments unfold into our future.
-Janus, with all his hindsight and foresight opens doors of both reflection of our past and contemplation of our future.

 In essence, the god Janus is kind of a bellhop or doorman for the mansions within our soul.
 Before us and behind us are endless doorways of potential and possibilities.
 Janus is privy to all of these potentials, and January proposes a perfect alignment of energies that allow the opening of all these doors so we may view the contents (insights, possibilities, reflections) inside.